-In connection with this responsibility, the 2020 Commission has requested to meet with City Council in order to review input on how well the City is operating under the existing Charter and to receive any recommendations for amendments to the existing Charter that the Council may offer.
-The September 28, 2020 meeting has been set aside for this purpose.
+In connection with this responsibility, the 2024 Commission has requested to meet with City Council in order to review input on how well the City is operating under the existing Charter and to receive any recommendations for amendments to the existing Charter that the Council may offer.
+The October 15, 2024, meeting has been set aside for this purpose.

-By way of background information pertaining to the Commission's activities thus far, the meeting minutes from the Commission's three previous meetings are attached.
+By way of background information pertaining to the Commission's activities thus far, the Commission's September 4, 2024, meeting minutes are attached.